 Turning our attention towards the interior and exterior dimensions of both vehicles, you’ll find some distinctions between the Accord and Civic.
-The larger Honda Accord features a longer wheelbase and includes nearly 10 inches of additional length compared to the Civic.
+The larger Honda Accord features a longer wheelbase and includes over 8 inches of additional length compared to the Civic.
 It’s also wider and has a slightly wider turning radius as a result.

 One thing these sedans have in common is room for up to 5 occupants.
 Front headroom, legroom, and shoulder room dimensions are very similar between the two with the Accord having a slight edge in terms of space.
 The biggest difference is evident when comparing rear interior dimensions.
-The Accord offers 3 more inches of rear legroom along with 1.5 inches greater rear shoulder room than the Civic.
+The Accord offers 3 more inches of rear legroom along with a half inch more rear shoulder room than the Civic.
 If you’re the type of driver who enjoys bringing friends and family along for the trip, they will appreciate the generous space of the Accord.
-While both are respectable in terms of cargo volume, the Accord offers 1.6 additional cubic feet of space compared to the Civic.
+While both are respectable in terms of cargo volume, the Accord offers nearly 2 additional cubic feet of space compared to the Civic.

 Accord vs Civic – Key Model Advantages